elgbar/hex/README.md

 ## Help page

-*Accurate as of version 2.6.2-snapshot*
+*Accurate as of version 2.7.0*

 ```
 usage: [-h] [-d] [-t] [-s] [-e] [--i-am-a-cheater] [--disable-island-loading]
        [--draw-edges] [--stage-debug] [--update-previews]
        [--update-saved-islands] [--load-all-islands] [--reset-all] [--ai-debug]
-       [--create-artb-improvement-rapport] [--validate-island-on-load]
+       [--list-artb-improvements UPDATE_ARTB] [--validate-island-on-load]
        [--scale SCALE] [--profile]

 optional arguments:
   -h, --help                             show this help message and exit

   -d, --debug                            Enable debug logging

   -t, --trace                            Enable even more logging

   -s, --silent                           Do not print anything to stdout or
                                          stderr

   -e, --map-editor                       Start the program in map editor mode

   --i-am-a-cheater                       Enable cheating

   --disable-island-loading               Don't load islands

-  --draw-edges                        Draw the edge hexagons to assists with
+  --draw-edges                           Draw the edge hexagons to assists
-                                      debugging
+                                         with debugging

   --stage-debug                          Enable debug overlay for UI

-  --update-previews                   Update pre-rendered previews of islands
+  --update-previews                      Update pre-rendered previews of
-                                      from the initial island metadata
+                                         islands from the initial island
+                                         metadata

-  --update-saved-islands              Update the saved islands by saving them
+  --update-saved-islands                 Update the saved islands by saving
-                                      again after loading them.
-Only really
+                                         them again after loading them.
+Only
-                                      useful when changing the save format
+                                         really useful when changing the save
+                                         format

-  --load-all-islands                  Load all islands at startup instead of
+  --load-all-islands                     Load all islands at startup instead
-                                      when first played
+                                         of when first played

   --reset-all                            Resetting settings and progress

   --ai-debug                             Listen to the AI thinking

-  --create-artb-improvement-rapport   List all islands where the Author Round
+  --list-artb-improvements UPDATE_ARTB   List all islands where the Author
-                                      to Beat (ARtB) was beaten or there was
+                                         Round to Beat (ARtB) was beaten or
-                                      no ARtB set and it has now been beaten
+                                         there was no ARtB set and it has now
-                                      by the user
+                                         been beaten by the user.
+Argument
+                                         UPDATE_ARTB (boolean) is used to
+                                         specify if the islands' progress
+                                         should be updated to reflect the new
+                                         ARtB values.App will exit after
+                                         listing the islands.

-  --validate-island-on-load           Validate island when loading it, useful
+  --validate-island-on-load              Validate island when loading it,
-                                      with `--load-all-islands`
+                                         useful with `--load-all-islands`

-  --scale SCALE                       Scale of UI, if <= 0 default scale apply
+  --scale SCALE                          Scale of UI, if <= 0 default scale
+                                         apply

   --profile                              Enable GL profiling
 ```

 ## Hints